twinfoundation/framework/packages/crypto/docs/reference/classes/Blake2b.md

 `Uint8Array`

-The sum 512 of the data.
+The sum 512 of the block.